furudean/vscode-renpy-warp/README.md

 # Ren'Py Launch and Sync

-Launch and sync your Ren'Py game at the current line in Visual Studio Code.
+Launch and sync your Ren'Py game at the current line directly from inside Visual Studio Code.

+## Features

+-   Start and quit your Ren'Py game directly from Visual Studio Code
+-   Warp games to a specific line, or jump to a label
+-   Move cursor position in Visual Studio Code as dialogue progresses with the _Follow Cursor_ mode
+-   Automatically enable autoreload when files change (with a setting)
+-   Can discover and bind to games that were started outside of Visual Studio Code

 ## Commands